When Two Experts Are Better Than One: Establishing Liability and Damages

 When the plaintiff has suffered personal injuries, for example, a damages expert can break down and justify the amounts sought, such as compensatory damages, lost earnings, medical expenses, pain and suffering, as well as estimated future losses.
 Damages experts can also establish the value of loss of consortium (the deprivation the plaintiff’s family or spouse has experienced due to the plaintiff’s injuries).

 In terms of purely economic loss, financial experts within the specific industry of the plaintiff can be useful.
-For example, trademark infringement suits or defamation claims would require the expert to quantify the harm caused to the individual or entity in the past and in the future.
+For example, trademark infringement suits or defamation claims would require the expert witness to quantify the harm caused to the individual or entity in the past and in the future.
 If such claims affect a business’s sales and profits, the expert needs to show exactly how while also isolating any other contributing factor.

 Overall, the importance of liability and damages warrants the use of additional expert witnesses on your team.
 While a substantively knowledgeable expert may educate the jury on the subject matter at issue, that is only half the battle.
 Establishing (or disproving) proximate causation and damages is necessary in order to achieve a successful outcome.